MadWalnut/firefly-iii-dkb-csv-fix/README.md

 ```
 FireflyFixTransactionReportDKB "C:\Path\To\The\CSV file.csv"
 ```
-3. Import as usual to the Firefly III CSV importer, using the [import configuration](https://github.com/firefly-iii/import-configurations/tree/main/de/dkb).
+3. Import as usual to the Firefly III Data Importer, using the [import configuration](https://github.com/firefly-iii/import-configurations/tree/main/de/dkb).
 Remember that you may need to change `import-account` in the configuration files to match your Firefly III account IDs.

 ## Windows Explorer Integration
 You don't have to call the program manually via command line every time.
 You can integrate it into Windows Explorer, so when right-clicking on any CSV file, you will see the option *Fix DKB export for Firefly*.
 To achieve this, just add a few registry entries.
 The fastest way is to create an empty text file and copy these contents into the file: